6 teens arrested in Iowa school shooting that killed 1

 Police identified the 15-year-old killed as Jose David Lopez, of Des Moines.

 Lopez, who was not a student at the school, was the intended target of the drive-by shooting, police said.
-The other two shot were females aged 16 and 18, who both attend East, and were simply bystanders caught in the shooting, police said.
+The other two shot are females, 16 and 18, who both attend East and were among a group standing with Lopez when they were inadvertently shot, police said.
 Police had not released the surviving victims’ names by Tuesday afternoon.

 Police said the 16-year-old girl remained hospitalized Tuesday in serious condition, while the 18-year-old remained hospitalized in critical condition.